 How do you know your cat is dehydrated?
 Your first indication may be when your veterinarian tells you so.
 However, a fairly easy test at home can tell you immediately that your cat is suffering from the loss of fluids: the scruff area between the shoulders of cats is normally smooth and flexible.
 Therefore if you grasp it with your fingers and gently life up, the scruff will almost immediately fall back into place.
-However, if a cat is dehydrated when you lift the scruff of skin, it will form a tent, and when you release it, it will remain upright in its tent shape.
+However, if a cat is dehydrated when you lift the scruff of skin, it will form a tent, and when you release it, it will either slowly return or remain upright in its tent shape.
 Other symptoms of dehydration, depending on the stage of fluid loss, include sunken eyes, dry gums, drooling, or panting.

 - Heatstroke: Loss of Fluids During Hot Weather: A cat's temperature can climb quickly when outside, or worse, left in a vehicle on a hot summer day, especially if they concurrently lack extra fluids.
 Keep a rectal thermometer handy, and learn how to use it.
 A temperature of 103°F or higher should be considered a veterinary emergency.